guyroutledge/atozcss/_drafts/2016-03-01-the-almighty-sass-ampersand.md

 For each selector that's nested within the `.site-nav`, the parent selector is output in front.

-When working with pseudo classes or pseudo elements, we may try writing code like this to style the hover state of anchor tags:
+When working with pseudo classes or pseudo elements, we might attempt to write code like this to style the hover state of anchor tags:

 {% highlight scss %}
 .site-nav {